July 21st, 2015

 Companies that use marketing automation report that their customers can consume from a few to hundreds of pieces of content before buying.

 Because of the many ways content has proven to support sales, American marketers are devoting increased budget to it.
 In its State of Inbound Marketing Report, a study of 3,750 leading U.S. and international marketers, inbound marketing pioneer Hubspot reports that blogging and content are marketers’ top priorities for 2015, even more pursued than SEO, the typical darling of inbound.

 Blog and content creation is the top priority for the majority of marketers.

 Marketers have clearly connected brand awareness, customer support and even sales to content.

 Our content team loves breaking ebooks down into blog posts, making white papers into a slew of Facebook updates and finding the best content strategy for your goals.
 We always start with a content audit where we see great potential in every piece you’ve already created.
 The content you need depends entirely on your goals, challenges and the unique opportunities in front of you.
-Call 858-427-0825 today or leave us a detailed message here to discuss your unique offers and services today!

 There are no comments yet.